HarryPaniccc/DnD/Vanguard Campaign Journal.md

 - Reforge [[Anathema]]
 # Arc 4: Sirkonos
 - 813 PF
+# Arc 5: Interlude
+# Arc 6: King at the End of the World
+-
 ## Sessions and Summaries
 [[Session 66 - The Ethfalian Caverns]]